kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 ## Update the package

-Subsequently, there might be updates to the upstream `nginx` you may be interested in.
-You want to merge the upstream changes with changes to your local package.
+At some point, there will be a new version of the upstream `nginx` package, and you want to merge the upstream changes with changes to your local package.

 First, commit your local changes: